Backfill your database before go-live

 When you go live with an integration, you start receiving patient data from your connection's system from that point going forward.
 Depending on your unique workflow, you may require historical data to provide enough context for your system to do its job.

-Let's say you have a scheduling app that reminds patients about their upcoming appointment.
+Let's say you have a scheduling app that reminds patients about their upcoming appointments.
 You plan to start sending reminders to patients from your connection's system once you go live with the integration.
-But some existing patients booked appointments prior to you integrating with your connection.
-This means you need a backfill of appointment and patient data so that your app can start sending reminders to the existing patients with appointments.
+But some existing patients booked appointments before you started integrating with your connection.
+So you need a backfill of appointment and patient data so that your app can start sending reminders to existing patients with appointments.

-Even if you don't have a client-facing need for historical data, it may be useful to have historical patient data even for patient searches from your system.
+Even if you don't have a client-facing need, it may be useful to have historical data for patient searches from your system.
 Without a backfill, you could only search for new patients created from the point of your implementation going forward.

 Scoping

-During the scoping process, we recommend that you work with your connection to define what historical data you may need and decide the best option to backfill your system prior to going live.
+During the scoping process, we recommend that you work with your connection to define what historical data you may need.
+You can also discuss which is the best option to backfill your system before going live.

 Backfill options